jmuss07/Circuit-Python/README.md

 Image credit goes to [Benton House](https://github.com/Jhouse53/CircuitPython)
 ### Reflection
 This one was a lot more challenging.
 It was a struggle to get my ultrasonic sensor code to work on its own, though I eventually figured out that that problem was being caused purely because the sensor I was using was broken.
 Once I switched it out to a working sensor, the code worked well.
 The next challenge came with coding the light.
 While I originally attempted coding the gradually color shifting LED using math, that strategy didn't work in the end and proved to be extremely dsifficult.
 As such, I switched to using a new method known as color mapping.
+I had to do some research on it before using it, but I found that color mapping does the math for you.
+You simply give it two values and a time cycle, and it wsill do the work of shifting the numbers as needed!
 Once I figured out how this worked, the LED worked well.